Cuddle up on the sofa, layer on your bed or drape gently over a chair, there are infinite ways to style a throw - so here's 5!

 Throws are the ultimate interior accessory.
 They combine style and practicality - they can make your sofa look full and interesting, and they're perfect for snuggling under when the weather gets chilly.
+Throws are similar to blankets and bedspreads, but with a couple of key differences.
+Namely size (blankets tend to be bigger), and bedspreads are designed to cover beds.

 A throw can refresh or update your space in an instant.
 If there’s a new interior trend that you’re loving, but you’re not sure how to incorporate it – a throw is a quick, easy and affordable way to inject colour, texture or pattern into your space without a big overhaul.

-Occasional chair looking bare?
+Dining chairs looking bare?
 Your trusty reading arm chair feeling a little chilly?
 Then a throw is the perfect answer.
 And there are loads of ways to style them on chairs too!

 Of course your sofa needs a throw.
 Perfect for adding texture, colour and interest, your sofa looks practically naked without one.
 They also come in handy for movie nights and Netflix marathons.